asterisk/documentation/docs/Fundamentals/Key-Concepts/Bridges.md

 There are several ways to access mixing multiparty bridges:

-* [MeetMe](/Application_MeetMe) - This is a legacy conference bridge application and relies on DAHDI.
-This type of conference is limited to narrow band audio.
 * [ConfBridge](/latest_api/API_Documentation/Dialplan_Applications/ConfBridge) (Asterisk 11+) - This is a conference bridge application based that supports wide band mixing.
 * Ad-hoc Multiparty Bridges (Asterisk 12+) - Some DTMF features like 3-way attended transfers can create multiparty bridges as necessary.

 ### Holding

 Holding bridges are only available in Asterisk 12+ and provide a waiting area for channels which you may not yet be prepared to process or connect to other channels.
 This type of bridge prevents participants from exchanging media, can provide entertainment for all participants, and provides the ability for an announcer to interrupt entertainment with special messages as necessary.
 Entertainment for waiting channels can be MoH, silence, ringing, hold, etc..
-Holding bridges can be accessed via [BridgeWait](/latest_api/API_Documentation/Dialplan_Applications/BridgeWait) or [Introduction to ARI and Channels - ARI](ARI-Asterisk-channel-to-endpoint).
+Holding bridges can be accessed via [BridgeWait](/latest_api/API_Documentation/Dialplan_Applications/BridgeWait) or [Introduction to ARI and Channels - ARI](/Configuration/Interfaces/Asterisk-REST-Interface-ARI/Introduction-to-ARI-and-Channels#channels-to-endpoints).

 multi-party300